ballerina-platform/module-ballerina-ldap/README.md

 #### `getEntry` API

-Gets information of an entry
+Gets information about an entry in a directory server.

 ```ballerina
 import ballerina/ldap;